espressif/esp-matter/docs/en/certification.rst

 - ``DAC Provider options`` in ``→ Component config → ESP Matter``

-  When selecting ``Attestation - Test``, the app will use the hardcode PAI certificate, DAC, DAC private key, and CD.
+  When selecting ``Attestation - Test``, the app will use the hardcoded PAI certificate, DAC, DAC private key, and CD.

   When selecting ``Attestation - Factory``, the app will use the PAI certificate, DAC, DAC private key, and CD in the factory partition binary.